katzer/cordova-plugin-local-notifications/README.md

 Find out more informations [here][wiki_samples] in our wiki.

+:warning: On __Android__, beginning with API 19 (KITKAT) alarm delivery is inexact: the OS will shift alarms in order to minimize wakeups and battery use.
+Repeating notifications are subjected to these OS shifts by design.
+However, for one-time notifications, this plugin uses the `setExact()` native API call to make sure they are delivered as close as possible to the requested trigger time.
+Exercise caution when using one-time notifications as they may cause constant device wakeups, thus increasing battery use.

+For more information check [here][android_alarm].

+__iOS__ is not affected by this.

 ## I would like to propose new features
 We appricate any feature proposal and support for their development.
 Please describe them [here][feature_proposal_issue].